jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-24-fraud-detection-part-1/index.md

 A Kafka cluster with a single broker and zookeeper node is used in this post.
 The broker has two listeners and the port 9092 and 29092 are used for internal and external communication respectively.
 The default number of topic partitions is set to 2.
 Details about Kafka cluster setup can be found in [this post](https://jaehyeon.me/blog/2023-05-04-kafka-development-with-docker-part-1/).

-A Kafka connect is configured to run in a distributed mode.
+A Kafka Connect service is configured to run in a distributed mode.
 The connect properties file and the source of the Camel DynamoDB sink connector are volume-mapped.
 Also AWS credentials are added to environment variables as it needs permission to put items into a DynamoDB table.
 Details about Kafka connect setup can be found in [this post](https://jaehyeon.me/blog/2023-06-04-kafka-connect-for-aws-part-2/).

 Finally, the [Kpow CE](https://docs.kpow.io/ce/) is used for ease of monitoring Kafka topics and related objects.
 The bootstrap server address and connect REST URL are added as environment variables.
 See [this post](https://jaehyeon.me/blog/2023-05-18-kafka-development-with-docker-part-2/) for details about Kafka management apps.